-Redelsperger et al. (2002) provided a multi-scale description of the 21 August 1992 weather system observed during the HAPEX-Sahel conducted in Niger (Goutorbe et al. 1994).
+Redelsperger et al. (2002) provided a multiscale description of the 21 August 1992 weather system observed during the HAPEX-Sahel experiment conducted in Niger (Goutorbe et al. 1994).
 This long-lasting convective system developed around midday over the Aïr Mountains.
 The system quickly reached its mature stage, resembling an arc-shaped squall line moving at about 17 m s-1.
-The system passed over the HAPEX-Sahel network in the evening and started to decay around 0300 LT on 22 August, thus providing a fine-scale description of the system and of its associated wake (8K drop at Niamey).
+The system passed over the HAPEX-Sahel network in the evening and started to decay around 0300 local time (LT) on 22 August, thus providing a finescale description of the system and of its associated wake (8-K drop at Niamey).
 The interested reader should refer to Redelsperger et al. (2002) for further details.

-Diongue et al. (2002) realistically simulated the full life cycle of this Sahelian squall line

-(SL) with the 2-way interactive grid-nested Méso-NH model (Mesoscale Non-Hydrostatic atmospheric model; Lafore et al. 1998) allowing an explicit resolution of deep convective cells.
-As illustrated by their Fig. 7, the model reproduces the onset of the SL over the Aïr Mountains around noon: first rain showers generate small cold pools by evaporation, which spread downslope.
-Their gradual merging contributes to the formation of an intense, deep and widespread wake (200 km, 9K drop) 3 hours later associated with a south-westward fast-moving SL (15 m s-1) reaching Niamey in the evening.
-Thanks to the in-line budget diagnostic tools provided by Méso-NH, heat, moisture, and horizontal momentum full budgets (Lafore et al. 1998) were computed at a frequency of once/hour for different locations averaged over 200 and 300 km square boxes.
-In order to test the coupled wake and deep convection schemes intensively, we decided to focus on the triggering stage of the SL over Aïr.
+Diongue et al. (2002) realistically simulated the full life cycle of this Sahelian squall line with the two-way interactive grid-nested mesoscale nonhydrostatic atmospheric model (Méso-NH; Lafore et al. 1998) allowing an explicit resolution of deep convective cells.
+As illustrated by their Fig. 7, the model reproduces the onset of the SL over the Aïr Mountains around noon: first, rain showers generate small cold pools by evaporation, which spread downslope.
+Their gradual merging contributes to the formation of an intense, deep, and widespread wake (200 km, 9-K drop) 3 h later associated with a southwestward fast-moving SL (15 m s-1) reaching Niamey in the evening.
+Thanks to the in-line budget diagnostic tools provided by Méso-NH, heat, moisture, and horizontal momentum full budgets (Lafore et al. 1998) were computed at a frequency of once per hour for different locations averaged over 200- and 300-km-square boxes.
+To test the coupled wake and deep convection schemes intensively, we decided to focus on the triggering stage of the SL over Aïr.
 The mature stage, involving the arrival in the grid box of an already formed SL with its wake, was considered too complicated a configuration for a first test of the coupled parameterizations.

 b.
-Set-up of experiments
+Setup of experiments